Vyral/nate-martinez-recruiting/_posts/2019-09-03-how-to-track-and-maintain-successful-habits.md

 **With the Daily Success Habits Tracker, we are able to focus on making sure each day is productive.** Here’s how it works:

 Essentially, **the tracker is a kind of chart that we’ve attached a point-system to.** The left column tracks the time throughout the day in half-hour increments.
 The center column lists the “61 Points of Rhythm,” which are 61 daily activities that are necessary to maintaining business; each activity is given a certain number of points, which you earn if you complete the tasks.
-Each tasks, such as prospecting via phone calls, can be completed more than once to earn multiple points.
+Each task, such as prospecting via phone calls, can be completed more than once to earn multiple points.

 {% include pullquote.html %}